-Nexus Pharmaceuticals, a healthcare company based in the US, plans to build a sterile injectable manufacturing facility in Kenosha County, Wisconsin, US.
+US-based healthcare company Nexus Pharmaceuticals has opened a sterile injectable manufacturing facility in Pleasant Prairie, Kenosha County, Wisconsin.

-Construction of the $85m first phase of the plant is expected to be commenced in August 2019 and continue through 2021.
-Commercial production is anticipated to begin in 2022, upon receiving approval from the Food and Drug Administration (FDA).
+Construction of the facility began in August 2019 and was completed in July 2021.
+Commercial production is expected to begin in 2022 once approved by the US Food and Drug Administration (FDA).

-Nexus’ sterile injectable manufacturing facility will be developed on a 16-acre site located in Prairie Highlands Corporate Park in the village of Pleasant Prairie, Kenosha County.
+Nexus’ sterile injectable manufacturing facility was developed on a 16-acre site located in Prairie Highlands Corporate Park in the village of Pleasant Prairie, Kenosha County.

 The site is located along Interstate 94, north of Highway 165.
-The facility will be 30 minutes away from the company’s headquarters in Lincolnshire, Illinois.
+The facility is 30 minutes away from the company’s headquarters in Lincolnshire, Illinois.

-The company purchased the land from the Village of Pleasant Prairie in July 2019.
-The facility is supported by Wisconsin Economic Development Corporation, The Milwaukee 7 and Kenosha Area Business Alliance.
+The company bought the land from the Village of Pleasant Prairie in July 2019.
+The facility is supported by Wisconsin Economic Development Corporation, The Milwaukee Seven and Kenosha Area Business Alliance.

-The first phase will include the construction of a three-storey manufacturing plant.
-The building will be outfitted with the latest technology, including multiple lyophilisation, freeze-drying machines, and an advanced isolator system.
+The first phase involved the construction of a three-storey, 84,000ft² (7,803.8m²), advanced manufacturing plant.
+The building is equipped with the latest technology, including multiple lyophilisation, freeze-drying machines, and an advanced isolator system.

-The isolator system will minimise the risk of contamination and deliver maximum product protection and sterility.
+The isolator system is designed to minimise the risk of contamination and maximise product protection and sterility.

-The lyophilisation machines will be used to manufacture Nexus’ current drug portfolio, as well as generic and speciality injectable drugs.
+The lyophilisation machines are used to manufacture Nexus’ current drug portfolio, as well as generic and speciality injectable drugs.

-Integrated Project Services (IPS), an engineering, architecture and technical consulting services company based in the US, was selected to design the new sterile injectable manufacturing facility.
+Integrated Project Services (IPS), a US-based engineering, architecture and technical consulting services company, was chosen to design the sterile injectable manufacturing facility.

-Turner Construction, a US-based construction company, will provide construction management services for the facility.
+American construction company Turner Construction provided construction management services for the facility.

 Founded in 2003, Nexus Pharmaceuticals manufactures hard-to-formulate, easy-to-use speciality and generic drugs that are less labour-intensive.

 The company’s injectable drugs are currently manufactured by third-party contractors, primarily in Europe and the US.
-The product pipeline comprises a number of high-quality FDA-approved critical-need injectable medications in an array of therapeutic areas, including oncology, anaesthesia, endocrinology, cardiovascular and neurology.
+Its product pipeline comprises a number of high-quality FDA-approved critical-need injectable medications in several therapeutic areas, including oncology, anaesthesia, endocrinology, cardiovascular and neurology.

-Some of the products include Arsenic Trioxide, Dicyclomine HCL, Isoproterenol HCL, Procainamide HCL, Prochlorperazine Edisylate and Sodium Nitroprusside injections.
+Some of Nexus’ products include Arsenic Trioxide, Dicyclomine HCL, Isoproterenol HCL, Procainamide HCL, Prochlorperazine Edisylate and Sodium Nitroprusside injections.